 Shutterstock

 I initially joined Shutterstock as part of the newly-formed Music team, where I helped to launch the new product offering just four months after starting, and reach our MVP KPIs and internationalize within our first year.
-Following that, I moved to the Search & Discovery team where I led the design effort to reimagine the way users search, browse, and save content, with the goal of maintaining a higher volume of downloads.
+I then moved to the Search & Discovery team where I led the design effort to reimagine the way users search, browse, and save content, with the goal increasing the overall number of downloads from the site.

 The following work represents some of our research and initial concepts around this effort, as well as some future-state ideas to bring Shutterstock back to being an innovator and differentiator in the digital content space it defined.